OscarDS/pymemdyn/README.md

 5. To make sure that your GROMACS installation is understood by **PyMemDyn** you will need to specify the path to where GROMACS is installed in your system.
-To do this you will need to edit the settings.py file with any text editor (ìviî and ìemacsî are common options in the unix environment).
+To do this you will need to edit the settings.py file with any text editor (‚Äúvi‚Äù and ‚Äúemacs‚Äù are common options in the unix environment).
 Make sure that only one line is uncommented, looking like: GROMACS_PATH = /opt/gromacs-2021/bin Provided that in your case gromacs is installed in /opt.
-The program will prepend this line to the binaries names, so calling ì/opt/gromacs-2021/bin/gmx should point to that binary.
+The program will prepend this line to the binaries names, so calling ‚Äú/opt/gromacs-2021/bin/gmx should point to that binary.

 ### Modeling Modules